 The accreditation of your local health department benefits the community by…

-For now, the LCGHD is working on areas that need improvement.
+For now, LCPH is working on areas that needed improvement.
 We’ll keep up with public health research in order to better meet future standards of public health and the on-going, ever-changing needs of communities.
 PHAB re-accredits health departments every five years, but the process of quality improvement is continual.
-Every year, we submit a report to PHAB outlining our progress.
+LCPH is responsible for submmiting annual reports that detail progress and will apply for reaccreditation in 2021.